ARTE-Lab/arte-lab.github.io/_members/Pengyao-Niu.md

 personal homepage: "https://ni-a.github.io/"
 ---

-I studied at Southeast University until 2026 and joined the ARTE Lab in spring 2026.
+I studied at Southeast University until 2026 and joined the ARTE Group in spring 2026.

 My primary research interests lie in modeling the laws governing light propagation and, based on this, achieving high-precision scene characterization, supervised by Professor <A href="https://people.ucas.ac.cn/~0081363">Prof. Tong Zhang</A>.